The Caligula Effect: Premise

-The Caligula Effect is set in a virtual reality program known as "Mobius", created so people can escape pain in their lives and live in an idyllic high school setting, forced to live out their 3 years indefinitely.
-The main protagonist is one of a group who realize that they are in a virtual world, and form the "Go-Home Club", a group dedicated to escaping from Mobius and its god-like overseer program, a vocal program called "μ".
+The Caligula Effect is set in a virtual reality program known as "Mobius", created so people can escape pain in their lives within reality and live in an idyllic high school setting, forced to live out their 3 years indefinitely.
+The main protagonist is one of the group who realizes that they are in a virtual world, and ally with the former keeper of Mobius, "Aria" to form the "Go-Home Club", a group dedicated to escaping from Mobius and its god-like overseer program, a vocal program called "μ".
 They oppose the "Ostinato Musicians", a group who supports μ and sees the Go-Home Club as traitors.

 Development

 The Caligula Effect was developed by FuRyu and published worldwide by Atlus USA.
 It was directed by Takuya Yamanaka, with character designs by Oguchi.
 It was written by Tadashi Satomi, who had previously worked on the first three games in the Persona series – Revelations: Persona, Persona 2: Innocent Sin and Persona 2: Eternal Punishment.
 The music was written by former Megami Tensei series composer Tsukasa Masuko, and the theme song is performed by a three-person group: Eriko Nakamura, Emi Nitta and Yuka Ōtsubo.
 The developers define Caligula as a "next-generation juvenile RPG" focusing on modern pathology and trauma.

 The characters were said to violate a variety of taboos, with Satomi specifically creating one that the team were initially wanting to avoid.
 The title stems from the psychological term "Caligula effect", referring to the want to see and do prohibited things.
 Despite its prominence and tying into the gameplay experience, the word itself is not mentioned within the game's context.

 The game was first announced on February 23, 2016 in that week's issue of Famitsu, along with its release date.
 At the time it was announced, it was said to be 50% complete.
 A teaser trailer and the first screenshots was released soon after the initial announcement.